Zoommeerrss/NeuralNetworks/README.md

 # =====

-Now, if you tried these code samples and could see how funny they are applying mathematics concepts envolving matrix times vector produtc you are ready to try the codes I'll pull here!
+Now, if you tried these code samples and could see how funny they are applying mathematics concepts envolving matrix times vector produtc you are ready to try the basic codes I'll pull here!

 Thank you for comming!